orlystulbach/classify_spoken_digits/README.md

 Enumerate the main results of this project in a list and describe them.
 1. Inputted 30,000 recorded entries from an Audio MINST Kaggle dataset, as well hundreds of our own voiced entries.
-2. Achieved 99% accuracy with our model.
+2. Achieved 97% accuracy with our model.
-3. Made a Streamlit web interface to test our model in real time and as of now have attained 85% accuracy.
+3. Made a Streamlit web interface to test our model in real time and as of now have attained around 90% accuracy for each digit.

 ## Methodologies <!--- do not change this line -->